KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 ### Notes:

-#### Overriding Rule
+#### Precedence

-A glTF scene might reference resources already containing XMP metadata.
-A relevant example would be an image object referencing a PNG file with embedded XMP metadata.
-The metadata specified in the glTF object extends the metadata in the referenced resource.
+Metadata applied to JSON objects in the top level arrays ( `scenes`, `nodes`, `meshes`, `materials`, `images`, `animations`) has precedence over the metadata specified in the `asset` property of a glTF.
-In case of conflicts, the XMP metadata embedded in the referenced resource takes precedence over the metadata fields specified in the glTF manifest.
+A glTF might reference resources already containing XMP metadata.
+A relevant example would be an image object referencing a PNG/JPG file with embedded XMP metadata.
+The metadata embedded in the referenced resource takes precedence over the metadata specified in the glTF manifest.
+Note that glTF clients and viewers may ignore the metadata embedded in the referenced resources (for instance PNG/JPG images).

 #### Transferring and merging metadata